The Perfect Scottish Highlands Tour from Edinburgh: Glencoe, Loch Ness, and Pitlochry in One Day

 Driving Through Inverness and Past Culloden

-On your way back south to Edinburgh, you’ll pass Culloden Battlefield, the historic site of the final Jacobite uprising in 1746.
+On your way back to Edinburgh, you’ll pass Culloden Battlefield, the site of the final Jacobite uprising in 1746.
 Your guide will share the story of the battle and how it shaped Scotland’s history.
-Even from the bus, you can feel the weight of that place.
+Even from the bus, you can feel the weight of this place.
 Lastly, you’ll pass through the Cairngorms National Park, the largest National Park in the UK.
 It’s the perfect sunset drive to round out your day.

 This leg of the journey is a mix of history and reflection.
 By this point, you’ve seen the dramatic side of the Highlands, and now you get a glimpse of its history and personality.